Yamaha TT-R230 vs. Honda CRF250F

 The Yamaha TT-R230 has been around for many years and is an affordable (MSRP $4399), quiet, reliable, low maintenance beginner dirt bike that's a great choice for larger adult beginner riders.
 The TT-R230 has an air-cooled four-stroke engine, front disc brakes with rear drum brakes, electric start (but no kickstart backup), carburetor, and a six-speed transmission with a 21" front wheel and 18" rear wheel.
 The TT-R comes with a 90-day limited factory warranty.

-The seat height of the TT-R230 is 34.3 inches which will fit a wide variety of riders, the ground clearance is 11.6 inches and the bike weighs 251 pounds with all fluids and a full tank of gas.
+The seat height of the TT-R230 is 34.3 inches which will fit a wide variety of riders, the ground clearance is 11.6 inches, and the bike weighs 251 pounds with all fluids and a full tank of gas.
 The gas tank holds 2.1 gallons which will allow you to ride for hours without refueling.
-The six-speed transmission is geared really low which can be good for those who like to putter along at very low speeds, but most riders will find the close ratio of the gears a bit too low.
+The six-speed transmission is geared really low which can be good for those who like to putter along at very low speeds, but most riders will find the close ratio of the gears a bit too close.
 The suspension is on the soft side which makes for a comfortable ride in most conditions, but may be an issue for heavier riders (200+ pounds) because the bike might bottom out on occasion, especially with any type of aggressive riding.

 2019 Honda CRF250F

 The brand new 2019 CRF250F is also powered by an air-cooled four-stroke engine, has the same 21" front tire and 18" rear tire as the Yamaha, and the electric start of the CRF is also keyed (but no backup kickstarter).
 The CRF250F has a five-speed tranny compared to the six-speed tranny of the TT-R230, but the gears are spread out in a wider ratio so it still has a nice wide powerband.
-The CRF has both front and rear disc brakes compared to the TT-R's front disc and rear drum and the 34.8" seat height is about a half-inch taller than the Yamaha, and difference in the ground clearance is negligible (.3 of an inch) .
+The CRF has both front and rear disc brakes compared to the TT-R's front disc and rear drum and the 34.8" seat height is about a half-inch taller than the Yamaha.
+The difference in ground clearance is negligible (.3 of an inch).
 It's a bit heavier than the TT-R by 14 pounds (251 lbs. vs. 265 lbs.) and although the gas tank is smaller than the Yamaha's, that's compensated for by the increased fuel economy of the fuel-injection.
 The front brake lever is adjustable to fit different hand sizes, and it has a low-fuel warning light.
 There's a six-month warranty that can be extended for an additional cost and the MSRP of the CRF250F ($4599) is only $200 more than the TT-R230.

 - Seat Height: 34.3 inches